Q-Switched Laser Systems

 Using a nanosecond laser pulse – the gold standard for treating pigmented lesions, Q-Switched ND: YAG Laser System is the optimal choice for treating naturally-occurring hyperpigmentation including:

 Clinical Evidence – Before & After Pictures

-If you are interesting in learning more about specific system or discussing buying a tattoo removal machine or other aesthetic equipments, fill out the form below and we will get back to you ASAP.
+If you are interested in learning more about a specific system or discussing buying a tattoo removal machine or other aesthetic types of equipment, fill out the form below and we will get back to you ASAP.

-One of the laser tattoo removal machine manufacturers, PrettyLasers, provide powerful, multifunctional and effective laser tattoo removal solutions for aesthetic treatment practioners:
+One of the laser tattoo removal machine manufacturers, PrettyLasers, provides powerful, multifunctional, and effective laser tattoo removal solutions for aesthetic treatment practitioners:

 Q-Switched Nd: YAG – A high pulse repetition rate and high power for faster q switch laser tattoo removal treatments while low fluence values ensure minimal side effects while achieving excellent clinical painless tattoo removal outcomes.